 Having too many options is a double-edged sword, even when it concerns teeth-straightening/correcting treatments.
 If customers are spoiled for choice with the number of dental servicers, they are even more indulged when it comes to the many different procedures they can opt for to correct dental issues.
 Among this endless list of dental service providers are Byte and Smile Direct – both worthy contenders in their own way.

-We’re here to settle the Byte Vs. Smile Direct Club debate once and for all.
+We’re here to settle whether Smile Direct Club or Byte is better once and for all.
 Both dental servicers have numerous personal accolades to their names, but Byte takes the cake this time.
 Here’s why:

 Turnaround Time Frame